-- · Compensation and benefits in the operating divisions, which includes salaries, wages, and commissions earned by the Company's employment consultants, recruiters, and branch managers on permanent and temporary placements; - Administrative compensation, which includes salaries, wages, payroll taxes and employee benefits associated with general management and the operation of corporate functions, including principally, finance, human resources, information technology and administrative functions; - · Occupancy costs, which includes office rent, depreciation and amortization, and other office operating expenses; - · Recruitment advertising, which includes the cost of identifying and tracking job applicants; - Other selling, general and administrative expenses, which includes travel, bad debt expense, fees for outside professional services, and other corporate-level expenses such as business insurance and taxes.
+- Compensation and benefits in the operating divisions, which includes salaries, wages, and commissions earned by the Company's employment consultants, recruiters, and branch managers on permanent and temporary placements; - Administrative compensation, which includes salaries, wages, payroll taxes and employee benefits associated with general management and the operation of corporate functions, including principally, finance, human resources, information technology and administrative functions; - · Occupancy costs, which includes office rent, depreciation and amortization, and other office operating expenses; - · Recruitment advertising, which includes the cost of identifying and tracking job applicants; - Other selling, general and administrative expenses, which includes travel, bad debt expense, fees for outside professional services, and other corporate-level expenses such as business insurance and taxes.

-The Company's SG&A for the three-month period ended March 31, 2022, increased by \$3,049 as compared to the three-month period ended March 31, 2021.
-SG&A for the three-month period ended March 31, 2022, as a percentage of revenues, were approximately 31% compared to approximately 26% for the three-month period ended March 31, 2021.
-In addition to overall growth of the business, resulting in additional incentive compensation and bonuses, the increase in SG&A expenses and ratios were affected by an increase of \$413 in bad debt expense associated with one of the Company's light industrial customers and the settlement of a legal matter totaling \$975.
-In addition, share-based compensation declined to \$152 for the three-months ended March 31, 2022, as compared to \$293 for the three-months ended March 31, 2021.
-This decline was attributable to awards being forfeited or becoming fully vested during fiscal 2021.
+The Company's SG&A for the three-month period ended June 30, 2022, increased by \$1,747 as compared to the three-month period ended June 30, 2021.
+SG&A for the threemonth period ended June 30, 2022, as a percentage of revenues, were approximately 31% compared to approximately 29% for the three-month period ended June 30, 2021.
+In addition to overall growth of the business, resulting in additional incentive compensation and bonuses, the increase in SG&A expenses and ratios were affected by a charge related to a severance agreement totaling \$328.

-SG&A includes certain non-cash costs and expenses incurred related to acquisition, integration and restructuring, and other non-recurring activities, such as certain corporate legal and general expenses associated with capital markets activities that either are not directly associated with core business operations or have been eliminated on a going forward basis.
-These costs were estimated to be \$1,005 and \$39 for the three-month periods ended March 31, 2022 and 2021, respectively, and include mainly expenses associated with former closed and consolidated locations, and personnel costs associated with eliminated positions.
-The legal settlement described above contributed \$975 to these costs for the three-month period ended March 31, 2022.
+SG&A expenses includes certain non-cash costs and expenses incurred related to acquisition, integration and restructuring, and other non-recurring activities, such as certain corporate legal and general expenses associated with capital markets activities that either are not directly associated with core business operations or have been eliminated on a going forward basis.
+These costs were estimated to be \$340 and \$159 for the three-month periods ended June 30, 2022 and 2021, respectively, and include mainly expenses associated with former closed and consolidated locations, and personnel costs associated with eliminated positions.